Last Updated on by Karl

 What is MailChimp?

-MailChimp is an email marketing platform founded in 2001.
-They’re basically the New England Patriots and New York Yankees of email marketing: storied, successful, LOVED by so many, yet hated by so many more.
+MailChimp is basically the New England Patriots and New York Yankees of the industry: storied, successful, LOVED by so many, yet hated by so many more.
 But just like those franchises, MailChimp keeps winning and keeps getting bigger, stronger, and richer.

-Love them or hate them, their email marketing platform has helped pretty much every digital business grow fast—including my own.
-Pretty much every digital entrepreneur has used their “Freemium” plan to get their feet wet in email marketing.
+Love them or hate them, their software has helped pretty much every digital business grow fast—including my own.
+Pretty much every digital entrepreneur has used their “Freemium” plan to get their feet wet in the world of email marketing.

 Until recently, I’d have recommended this for EVERYONE (more on that later).